 Whole grains, unlike refined grains, contain the entire wheat grain, including the bran, germ, and endosperm.
 Because whole grains are high in fiber, they have a positive effect on cholesterol levels and can lower your risk of cardiovascular disease.

 Oats, barley, quinoa, whole wheat, and brown rice are all examples of whole grains you can try adding to your diet to reap these benefits.
+If you are sensitive to gluten, you might want to stick to the gluten-free whole grain options such as brown rice, oats, quinoa, and buckwheat.

 Monounsaturated and Polyunsaturated Fats

 Chronic inflammation is a key component of PCOS.
-Certain foods, like sugar, can cause inflammation in the body of those with PCOS.
+Certain foods, like added sugar, can cause inflammation in the body of those with PCOS.
 This inflammation also can stimulate androgen production and contribute to insulin resistance, two other key components of PCOS.

 An anti-inflammatory diet may help regulate hormones in people with PCOS, while also decreasing your risk of cardiovascular problems.
+Foods rich in antioxidants may be supportive.
+Vitamin C, vitamin E, carotenoids, flavonoids, tannins, phenols are all examples of antioxidants.

 Low-Glycemic Index Foods

 The glycemic index, or GI, system was developed as a tool for people with diabetes to make healthy food choices.
 A food with a low-GI is less likely to increase blood sugar.
+Of course, it also depends on the amount you eat, which is reflected by the glycemic load (GL) of a food.

 However, the GI scale is just one tool you can use to manage your blood sugar.
 It’s important to always consider the nutritional content of foods as well.
 Nutrient-dense, low-glycemic index foods include foods like green vegetables, legumes, lean protein sources, some fruits, whole grains, nuts, and olive oil.